nenasedk/pRTJOSS/paper.md

 # Summary
-The pRT codebase has undergone significant updates since its initial publication in `@molliere2019` A retrieval module combining the pRT spectrum calculations with the {\tt MultiNest} `[@feroz2008; @feroz2009; feroz2013]`and {\tt Ultranest} `[@buchner2014]` samplers has been included to streamline retrievals of exoplanet atmospheres in emission and transmission.
+The pRT codebase has undergone significant updates since its initial publication in `@molliere2019` A retrieval module combining the pRT spectrum calculations with the ``MultiNest` `[@feroz2008; @feroz2009; feroz2013]`and `Ultranest` `[@buchner2014]` samplers has been included to streamline retrievals of exoplanet atmospheres in emission and transmission.

 # Statement of need
-Multiple datasets can be included into a single retrieval, with each dataset receiving its own {\tt RadTrans} object used for the radiative transfer calculation, allowing for highly flexible retrievals where multiple spectral resolutions, wavelength ranges and even atmospheric models can be combined in a single retrieval.
+Multiple datasets can be included into a single retrieval, with each dataset receiving its own `RadTrans` object used for the radiative transfer calculation, allowing for highly flexible retrievals where multiple spectral resolutions, wavelength ranges and even atmospheric models can be combined in a single retrieval.
 Each dataset can also receive scaling factors (for the flux, uncertainties or both), error inflation factors and offsets.
-Several atmospheric models are built into the {\tt models} module, allowing for a wide range of P-T, cloud and chemistry parameterizations.
+Several atmospheric models are built into the `models` module, allowing for a wide range of P-T, cloud and chemistry parameterizations.
 These models are used to compute a spectrum $\vec{S}$, which is convolved to the instrumental resolution and binned to the wavelength bins of the data using a custom binning function to account for non-uniform bin sizes.
 The resulting spectrum compared to the data with flux $\vec{F}$ and covariance $\mathbf{C}$ in the likelihood function:
 \begin{equation}\label{eqn:loglike}